CocoBeane/CocoBeane.github.io/portfolio/chirp_dev_wiki.md

 ---
 <div class="content" markdown=1>

 CHIRP is a volunteer-run non-profit radio station in Chicago.
-As with any organization that runs on volunteer power, CHIRP's Tech Department has high turnover, a mix of knowledge levels, and work rarely gets documented; this creates a lot of barriers to entry for newcomers.
-I took on this project with the goal of creating a home base for everything related to the Tech Department, making it much easier for people of all skill levels to get involved at their leisure.
-The wiki is a living document that is currently available to the public in its entirety at [chirpradio.github.io](https://chirpradio.github.io/).
+Like any organization that runs on volunteer power, CHIRP's Tech Department has high turnover and work rarely gets documented; this creates barriers to entry for newcomers.
+I took on this project with the goal of creating a home base for everything related to the CHIRP Tech Department, making it easier for people of all skill levels to get involved.
+The wiki is a living document currently available to the public in its entirety at [chirpradio.github.io](https://chirpradio.github.io/).

 </div>